Nathanpmyoung/nathanpmyoung.github.io/pages/Debate.md

 	- Ben and I did a private debate on whether EA should shut down.
 	- The format was as follows
 		- Each of us wrote a 1 page document
+		- We read through each other's documents
+		- Each of us led an hour of discussion, where we could push the other.
+Using [[LessWrong]]'s dialoguing tool
+	- Takeaways
 		-